baopham/gopush/README.md

 gopush
 ======
-Prevent pushing to restricted branches
+Prevent (force) pushing to restricted branches

 Table of Content
 ----------------